 I had no problems in use it because I knew, thanks to the Olympus, to operate any camera in manual mode, so I take a little journey to a city I’d never been, Ayaviri, a pair of rolls and the adventure began.
 What you are going to see are my first photos ever done in a film camera.
 What a pity that in Puno city (never trust anything in touristic cities) they sold me an expired agfaphoto 200 disguised as fresh Kodak gold 200.
 I had to correct the best I could by computer.

 The first think I felt uncomfortable was the 50mm focal length.
-I am used to 24 or 28 (in 35mm equivalence), one exception was the next pic that I took with a 135mm lens.
+I am used to 24 or 28 (in 35mm equivalence), one exception was the next picc that I took with that 50mm lens.

 The streets aren’t crowded, except I think when it’s party time, you know, the final days of June when it’s in our hemisphere the equivalent of Christmas to the northern hemisphere (the day when the Sun is not going to go down more)